How to use this page

 E. \(S(t)=3300t+21\,366\)

-at \(t=0\) (2012), \(S(0)=18\,066\).
-Slope \(m=1650\) locations per year. \[ S(t)=1650t+18\,066\] So the answer is \(S(t)=1650t+18\,066\).
-Answer A.7 Evaluate the Piecewise Function
+At \(t=0\) (year 2012), \(S(0)=18\,066\), so this is the initial value (the \(y\)-intercept).
+Slope \(m=1650\) locations per year. \[ S(t)=1650t+18\,066\] So the linear model is \(S(t)=1650t+18\,066\), which is choice A.7 Evaluate the Piecewise Function

 \[ f(x)= \begin{cases} 2x+5 & x<-2\\[2pt] x-1 & -2\le x\le1\\[2pt] \tfrac13x+4 & x>1 \end{cases} \]Evaluate \(f(-3)\).